 CMURC also works to protect and commercialize inventions created by CMU researchers.
 Its scope of activities includes guiding faculty through the invention process, processing invention disclosures, assessing technologies for protection and commercialization, filing patent, copyright, and trademark protection on select technologies, marketing and licensing CMU discoveries, execution of Material Transfer and Confidentiality Agreements, and fostering CMU entrepreneurs.
 CMURC assists by offering supportive programs, helping with product development, conducting a market assessment, and business consulting for the purpose of commercialization.

 III.
 Staffing and Enrollment

-A. Full- and Part-Time Student Enrollment (Fall 2020):

-CMU is the 160th largest 4-year public university in America.
-It is the sixth largest in Michigan.
+A. Full- and Part-Time Student Enrollment (Fall 2021): CMU is among the top 200 largest 4-year public universities in America.
+It is the sixth largest public institution in Michigan.